radiabyte/Youtubed/README.md

 A simple youtube music downloader using python

-This is gonna be the worst readme you'vr seen in your life.
+This is gonna be the worst readme you've ever seen in your life.
 This piece of code uses pytube (a lightweight python library for downloading youtube videos).
 Nothing else.